HelgeS/helges.github.io/_pages/about.md

-*[QRS]: IEEE International Conference on Software Quality, Reliability, and Security *[SER&IP]: Workshop on Software Engineering Research & Industrial Practice *[SEA4DQ]: Workshop on Software Engineering and AI for Data Quality in Cyber-Physical Systems *[AIST]: Workshop on Artificial Intelligence in Software Testing
+*[QRS]: IEEE International Conference on Software Quality, Reliability, and Security *[SER&IP]: Workshop on Software Engineering Research & Industrial Practice *[SEA4DQ]: Workshop on Software Engineering and AI for Data Quality in Cyber-Physical Systems *[TOSEM]: ACM Transactions on Software Engineering and Methodology *[AIST]: Workshop on Artificial Intelligence in Software Testing